Friday, June 30, 2006

 Ben sed:

 Anderson is a substantive feel-good story-teller.
 His point of view is essentially wholesome and forgiving.
 All of the foibles and antagonisms are what make the characters interesting and their relations entertaining.
 But underneath everything is real affection and this gives us a warm feeling inside.
 Personally, I like it.
 Call me an old fashioned square but it is a nice change from all the cynicism and irony and crass, abusive rudeness that so often passes for humour.
 Anderson creates a slightly unreal, phoney, falsely-safe universe in order to show us the basically positive emotions genuinely felt by the characters who express them.
-A bit silly, the message running through it all is that it is still cool to love other people.

 Fight Club (1999, USA, David Fincher)